PDM4AR/exercises/docs/06-collisionchecking.md

 **Accuracy Calculation:**
 - **Tasks 1-5:** Lists of indices are converted into a boolean list which represents whether there is a collision on each line segment of the path; accuracies are averaged across test cases
 - **Task 6:** Paths are checked for endpoints, sample membership, bounds, collision-free edges, and shortest-path cost
-- **Task 7:** Paths are checked for endpoints, bounds, collision-free edges, reproducibility, and cost suboptimality
+- **Task 7:** Paths are checked for endpoints, bounds, collision-free edges, and cost suboptimality; reproducibility is spot-checked on validation scenarios before evaluation

 **Execution Time:**
 - Execution time of each task is calculated as an average of its test cases